graphenesec/graphenesec.github.io/_pages/index.md

 intro_image_hide_on_mobile: true
 ---

-# Become stronger and lighter.
+# Grow and thrive in an uncertain world.

-Graphene Security was founded to strengthen organisations that make the world a better place.
+Graphene Security is a cyber security design and consulting company.

 We embrace the complexity of cyber security so you can focus on delivering your purpose with confidence.